1. Monkey Island Boat Tour

 3. Gamboa Rainforest Resort at the Panama Canal

-Gamboa Rainforest Resort, 45 minutes from Panama City offers ecotourism experiences through day tour packages which include a pick up from your Panama City hotel.
-You can sign up for a ride on the aerial tram through the rainforest canopy, to visit outstanding nature exhibits and dining on a restaurant terrace with views of the Chagres River and the Panama Canal.
+Gamboa Rainforest Resort, 45 minutes from Panama City offers day tour ecotourism experiences which include a pick up from your Panama City hotel.
+Your tour starts with a scenic 45 minute ride to the Gamboa Rainforest Resort.
+The first activity is to take an aerial tram through the rainforest canopy.
+Then see some nature exhibits and have a memorable dining at Los Lagartos with views of the Chagres River and the rainforest.
 Call 314.5000 or visit the Gamboa Rainforest Resort website for more info.

 Hours: 11am to 6pm.
 Tel: 314-5000